MOLD: 6 For work in relief

 There are nine illustrations and (f) to (i) are photos of work by Nuria Pié

 To use the mold, make the clay into an oval piece roughly the length and width of what is being made.
 Put it into the mold and push down and into the corners, gradually filling it all up.
 Keep pressing the clay down so as not to leave air holes.
-When full, smooth and press it down using a rolling pin, then scrape away any surplus clay by resting a thin metal bar from wall to wall and pulling it across, scraping off all the surplus clay.
+When full, smooth and press it down using a rolling pin, then scrape away any surplus clay by resting a thin metal bar from wall to wall and pulling it across.

 To take it out, first take a small ball of clay and go round the edges where the plaster and clay join, touching the joints and pulling upwards.
 This helps to loosen the clay from the plaster.
 Then lay a piece of wood over the mold, turn it and tap it until it comes out.
 Read more about: Numbers